More Bash features and their composability

 Bash functions do not define a scope

-Any operation made on variables visible by the functions will affect the shell where the function is executing.
+Any operation made on variables visible by the functions will affect the whole shell where the function is executing.

 This is actually by design.
-What about the module command?

 Subshells instead do define a scope.